BentBr/rust_test_app/README.md

 - node must be used from within the container: `docker-compose exec node sh` -> `npm run dev`
 - Or use the docker-compose setup via dhingy router: `docker-compose exec node npm run dev` \
 It's setup to serve on `rusty.docker` (On default port 80).
 See _vite.config.js_
+- `diesel migration generate create_to_do_items` Using diesel to create a new migration
+- Running the migration: `diesel migration run`
+- Undoing and running again the migration: `diesel migration redo`

 ## Todos and ideas
 - proper feedback during deletion